Heneage Finch, 3rd Earl of Winchilsea: Career

 On his return from Ottoman territory in June 1668, King Charles II remarked to Finch, "My Lord, you have not only built a town, but peopled it too".
 Winchilsea, in an obvious reference to Charles' own brood of natural children, replied that after all, he was the King's representative.

 Lord Finch was appointed by his friend George Monck, 1st Duke of Albemarle a Governor of Dover Castle, and Lord Warden of the Cinque Ports in July 1660.
 He was also Lord Lieutenant of Kent and afterwards ambassador to the Ottoman Empire, and served in this capacity between 1668 and 1672.

 Samuel Pepys first referred to him as the Lord Winchilsea.

 King Charles II had landed at Kent on his way to London to secure the throne on 25 May 1660.
 The King arrived in Dover with 20 ships and frigates, the Lord General and his lifeguard were accompanied by the Earl of Winchelsea to the cheer of the crowding locals gathered upon the beach to witness a salute fired from the guns of Dover Castle.
 The King created him Baron FitzHerbert, of Eastwell in the County of Kent, on 26 June 1660.

 Personal life

 Finch was married four times and was the father of at least sixteen children.
 His first marriage was on 21 May 1645 to the Hon.
 Diana Willoughby, the eldest daughter of Francis Willoughby, 5th Baron Willoughby of Parham and Elizabeth Cecil (a younger daughter and co-heiress of Edward Cecil, 1st Viscount Wimbledon).
 She died and was buried at Eastwell on 27 March 1648.

 His second marriage was in c.
 1649 to Lady Mary Seymour (1637–1673), the second daughter of William Seymour, 2nd Duke of Somerset and Lady Frances Devereux eldest daughter of Robert Devereux, 2nd Earl of Essex).
-Before her death in 1673, they were the parents of:
+Before her death in 1673, their children included: